burik193/FastFuzzyMatching/README.md

 ## Contributing
 We welcome contributions to FuzzyMatcher.
 If you encounter a bug, have a feature request, or would like to contribute a new feature or enhancement, please open an issue or submit a pull request.

-License
+## License
-FuzzyMatcher is released under the MIT License.
+FastFuzzyMatching is released under the MIT License.